LukeNK/T24/README.md

     + Start with a plus to mark this sub-question's answer as true.
     - The user should mark this as false because this sub-question starts with a minus.
     + You should add a space after the plus/minus for readability.
-    + You can add hints, which will be show if the user answer wrong. <blockquote>You can put then anywhere AFTER the main display element</blockquote>
+    + You can add hints, which will be show if the user answer wrong. <blockquote>You can put them anywhere AFTER the main display element</blockquote>

 This is a test flashcard, which will be displayed with details tag.
     <i>For flashcard specifically, a line starts with a less-than sign will be insert to the summary tag</i>